CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Note, poor performance was obtained for the runs using 180 processors when SBATCH --exclusive option was not used.
 After this finding, the run scripts were modified to always use this option.
 The benchmark runs that were done on c5n.9xlarge always used the SBATCH --exclusive option.

+## Investigation of why there was such a difference between the NPCOLxNPROW using 12x9 as compared to 9x12 and 6x18.

+A comparison of the log files (sdiff  run_cctmv5.3.3_Bench_2016_12US2.108.12x9pe.2day.pcluster.log run_cctmv5.3.3_Bench_2016_12US2.108.9x12pe.2day.pcluster.log) revealed that the CPU speed for the Parallel Cluster run of the 12x9 benchmark case was slower than the CPU speed used for the 9x12 benchmark case.

 Figure 3.
 Scaling per CPU on c5n.18xlarge compute node